You cannot copy content of this website, your IP is being recorded

 What is mammography screening?

-Mammography is a process involving specialized medical imaging that uses a low-dose x-ray system to see inside the breasts.
-A mammography exam, also called a mammogram, aids in the advanced detection and diagnosis of breast diseases in women.
+Mammography is a process involving specialized medical imaging that uses a low-dose X-ray system to see inside the breasts.
+A mammography exam also called a mammogram, aids in the advanced detection and diagnosis of breast diseases in women.

-Three of the recent advances in mammography are digital mammography, computer-aided detection and breast tomosynthesis.
+Three of the recent advances in mammography are digital mammography, computer-aided detection, and breast tomosynthesis.

-Digital mammography is a mammography system in which the x-ray film is supplanted by electronics that convert x-rays into mammographic pictures of the breast.
+Digital mammography is a mammography system in which the X-ray film is supplanted by electronics that convert X-rays into mammographic pictures of the breast.
 These methods are similar to those found in digital cameras and their effectiveness enables better pictures with a lower radiation dose.
 These images of the breast are transferred to a computer for analysis by the radiologist and for long term storage.
 The patient’s experience during a digital mammogram is much the same as having a conventional film mammogram.

 Computer-aided detection (CAD) systems search digital mammographic images for atypical areas of mass, density, or calcification that may indicate the presence of cancer.
 The CAD system spotlights these areas on the images, informing the radiologist to carefully assess these areas.